johnbayko/hicp/docs/hicp.rst

 relationship between the two).
 There are a few exceptions related to handshaking during starting up.

-  Q. What good is an unreliable protocol?
+  Q: What good is an unreliable protocol?

-  A. "Unreliable" doesn't mean useless.
+  A: "Unreliable" doesn't mean useless.
 The ANSI terminal protocol is also unreliable in the same sense that the application can't guarantee that characters sent out ever do anything, but in practice they do what is expected, and so have provided decades of effective user interfaces.